SAP/cloud-security-services-integration-library/samples/spring-security-basic-auth/README.md

 ```

 ## Create the XSUAA service instance
+:exclamation: XSUAA supports X.509 authentication method.

+- Use the [xs-security.json](./xs-security.json) to define the X.509 authentication method with Xsuaa managed certificate and create a service instance
-Use the [xs-security.json](./xs-security.json) to define the authentication settings and create a service instance
+- Use the [xs-security-deprecated.json](xs-security-deprecated.json) to define the authentication method with binding secret method and settings and create a service instance
 ```shell
 cf create-service xsuaa application xsuaa-basic -c xs-security.json
 ```